Home | Bibliography | Site Search | Site Map

 New Categories

-DRURY: Kierkegaard seems to me to be always making one aware of new categories.
+Drury: Kierkegaard seems to me to be always making one aware of new categories.

-WITTGENSTEIN: You are quite right, that is exactly what Kierkegaard does, he introduces new categories.
+Wittgenstein: That is exactly what Kierkegaard does, he introduces new categories.
 (Recollections p.
 88)

 "Important nonsense" is not nonsense